emteknetnz/cow-auto-pat/README.md

 Will create output.json

-Add the following to .env
+Add the following to .credentials
 GITHUB_USER="abc"
 GITHUB_TOKEN="def"